stat4reg/DNNcausal/README.md

 # DNNcausal
-The R-package DNNcausal performs estimations of average causal effect and average treatment causal on the treated, with AIPW by fitting deep neural networks to estimate nuisance models.
+The R-package DNNcausal implements estimators of average causal effect and average causal effect on the treated, combining AIPW with deep neural networks firts of nuisance functions.
-A particular use of the package is to use one-dimensional convolutional neural networks for time-series data inputs (first introduced in Ghasempour et al, 2023).
+A possible use of the package is to use one-dimensional convolutional neural networks for time-series data inputs (first introduced in Ghasempour et al, 2023).
 Tensorflow and Keras are used to implement the neural network models.